dragon7-fc/misc/README.md

     - configuratgion

         `/etc/pam.d`
-    - flag
+    - control flag

         - requisite: Upon failure, the authentication process will be terminated immediately.
         - required: This will return failure after the remaining modules for this service and type have been invoked.
+(The success of the module is needed for the module-type facility to succeed.
+However, all remaining modules of the same type will be invoked)
         - sufficient: Upon success, the authentication process will be satisfied, unless a prior required module has failed the authentication.
         - optional: The success or failure of this module is only important if this is the only module associated with this service and this type.
     - module